anand40090/Apache-Airflow-Helm/README.md

-# Apache-Airflow-Helm
+# Apache-Airflow-Helm on Ubuntu

-Install The Prerequsite Tools
+1. Install The Prerequsite Tools

 ```
 1. Install AWS CLI2 >> This is used to spin the EKS cluster on AWS cloud